DUB - ORD

 • Which airlines offer Wi-Fi service onboard planes from Dublin to Chicago O'Hare Airport?

-American Airlines, Iberia, and Air France offer inflight Wi-Fi service on the Dublin to Chicago O'Hare Airport flight route.
+American Airlines, Iberia, Air France, and KLM offer inflight Wi-Fi service on the Dublin to Chicago O'Hare Airport flight route.

 • Which aircraft models fly most regularly from Dublin to Chicago O'Hare Airport?